Imre Vallyon

+Imre George Vallyon (Vallyon Imre, born 7 December 1940) is a Hungarian-New Zealand writer, and spiritual influencer.
+In 1998 he was found guilty on several accounts of sexual child molestation of a girl who had come to him to seek spiritual guidance about a dead relative.
+Vallyon was sentenced to three years imprisonment.

-Vallyon is the founder of the Foundation for Higher Learning, an international spiritual school formed to help provide people with the opportunity to practice spiritual work within a group environment, with schools in New Zealand, Australia, Germany, Norway, Hungary, and Canada.
+Vallyon is the founder of the Foundation for Higher Learning, an international spiritual school formed to help provide people with the opportunity to practice spiritual work within a group environment, with schools in New Zealand, Australia, Germany, Switzerland, Hungary, and Canada.
 He is also the director of Sounding-Light Publishing, which was founded in 2006.
 Vallyon retired in late 2017.
-In 1998 he was found guilty on several accounts of sexual child molestation, leading to imprisonment.

 Early life

-Vallyon was born in Budapest, Hungary, and was raised by his parents among extreme poverty and suffering.
-At the time, Europe was just recovering from World War II, and he was surrounded by that devastation.

-Vallyon had his first mystical experience at the age of three.
-It was very dark outside, and he describes the memory as suddenly going "out of my body and into a very profound state of cosmic realization...the whole universe was vibrating like a heavenly choir."
+Vallyon was born in Budapest, Hungary.
+Vallyon claims to have had his first mystical experience at the age of three, describing the memory as suddenly going "out of my body and into a very profound state of cosmic realization...the whole universe was vibrating like a heavenly choir."

 In the midst of the 1956 Hungarian Revolution, Vallyon made the dangerous choice to leave the country; crossing the border at the time usually meant imprisonment or death.
 At the age of sixteen, he emigrated to New Zealand as a refugee.

 Career

 After immersing himself in several spiritual movements, Vallyon founded the Foundation for Higher Learning, where he teaches the Spiritual Principles and the Divine Laws of Life to Humanity.
 His methods stem from different forms of eastern and western spirituality.
 His teaching is universal, not biased towards any particular religion or tradition, yet embraces all traditions and points beyond them all to the One Truth, One Life, One Reality.

-Two of Vallyon’s books were among only 40 titles chosen to represent New Zealand as guest of honour at the Frankfurt Book Fair, which is the world’s largest book fair.

-In 2008, Vallyon published his most notable book collection so far, Heavens and Hells of the Mind.
-This four-book set received praise from various critics, who called the books "fascinating" and Vallyon a "visionary".

-Additionally in 2008, Vallyon won a major literature prize at the annual nationwide Ashton Wylie Charitable Trust Unpublished Manuscript and Book Awards.
-These awards recognize excellence in the mind, body, and spirit genres of writing.
-The judges were highly impressed with Vallyon’s work on his book Heavens and Hells of the Mind, calling it "a remarkable and exhaustive work on human consciousness and the wisdom of the ages."

 Since 1980, Vallyon has taught the Ageless Wisdom through his writings, workshops, and retreats conducted around the world.
 Since 2008, Vallyon was invited and has been a member of the New Zealand Society of Authors.

-Vallyon owns the Waitetuna Retreat Center in Raglan, New Zealand, which is rented out and used by the Foundation for Higher Learning school.
+In 2008, Vallyon won a literature prize at the annual nationwide Ashton Wylie Charitable Trust Unpublished Manuscript and Book Awards for his book Heavens and Hells of the Mind.
+The awards recognise excellence in the mind, body, and spirit genres of writing.
+The judges called the book "a remarkable and exhaustive work on human consciousness and the wisdom of the ages."

+In 2009, Vallyon's book series Heavens & Hells of the Mind received the gold medal in the category of Enlightenment/Spirituality at the Living Now Book Awards.

+He also held worldwide retreats in countries including the Netherlands, Germany, Switzerland, Australia, Canada, and Hungary.

+Teachings

+Vallyon's teachings are influenced by spiritual traditions such as yoga, Zen Buddhism, Sufism, Catholicism, and mysticism.